What you'll learn

 Test it

 Put a number block on the workspace and check the generator output area.
-It's empty, so let's check the console.
+It's empty, so check the console.
 You should see an error:

 Language "JSON" does not know how to generate code for block type "math_number".

-Block generators are defined on the language generator object.
+Each language generator has a property called forBlock, which is a dictionary object where all block generator functions must be placed.
 For instance, here is the code to add a block generator for blocks of type sample_block on a language generator object (sampleGenerator).

 return 'my code string';